samharrison7/samharrison-hugo/content/posts/microplastics2022-wrap-up/index.md

 - The environmental microplastic community doesn’t have a central network like the NanoSafety Cluster was for nanoscience.
 Human microplastics research has [CUSP](https://cusp-research.eu/).
 Do we need one?
 - Also see previous point about overlapping exposure modelling work.
 Do we need a platform to discuss this work?
 - Running a conference #1: Long breaks are great!
-A 0830-1900 agenda is completely okay with 1.5 hour lunches, 50 min coffee breaks and 2 hour poster sessions.
+A 0830-1900 agenda is completely okay with 1.5 hour lunches, 50 min coffee breaks and 2 hour poster and speed dating sessions.
 Long breaks = much more time for networking.
 I thought 0830-1900 would burn me out, but with the breaks it felt really relaxed and I left feeling much less drained (and much more energised about the science) than most other conferences.
+- Running a conference #2: A speed dating session at the start of the week is a great way to get to know people a little better, and it makes it so much easier to casually approach people during coffee breaks etc. Splitting into small groups to discuss a certain topic for 30 minutes worked really well.
-- Running a conference #2: 20 minutes per talk is *so* much better than 15 minutes.
+- Running a conference #3: 20 minutes per talk is *so* much better than 15 minutes.
 20 minutes gives time for an in-depth 15 minute talk and then 5 minutes for a proper Q&A session.
 15 minutes means people overrun and have 1 or 0 minutes for questions.

-{{< figure src="group-photo.jpeg" alt="Photo of a large group of people posing for a group photo infront of a lake" >}}
+{{< figure src="group-photo.jpeg" caption="Photo stolen from [Denise Mitrano 🙂](https://twitter.com/DeniseMitrano/status/1592175305485332481)" alt="Photo of a large group of people posing for a group photo infront of a lake" >}}